 What to do: To decrease stomach inflammation and relieve symptoms, you can drink water with a few drops of lemon or drink potato juice.
 Both of these methods help to increase stomach pH to reduce inflammation.
 Gastritis can also be caused by an H. pylori infection, in which case you should seek a consult with a gastroenterologist (especially if you pain persists for over 3 or 4 days).
 You may find these gastritis home remedies beneficial to complement your medical treatment.

-5. Gastric ulcers
+5. Stomach ulcers

-In addition to gastritis, another common stomach problem that causes middle chest pain is a gastric ulcer.
+In addition to gastritis, another common stomach problem that causes middle chest pain is a stomach ulcer.
 Generally, ulcers are a consequence of untreated gastritis that has injured the stomach lining and caused wounds.

 Other symptoms: Ulcers cause a sharp pain that radiates to the back and chest.
 Other signs of an ulcer are frequent nausea, heavy stomach and vomiting, which may even contain small quantities of blood.
-Check out other common symptoms of ulcers
+Check out other common symptoms of ulcers.

 What to do: You should consult your doctor if you think you may have an ulcer.
 It may be necessary to start medications that reduce stomach acid and protect the stomach lining, like pantoprazole or lansoprazole.
 A light diet with easy-to-digest foods can help prevent worsening of the ulcer.
-See what foods are allowed and which should be avoided when treating an ulcer
+See what foods are allowed and which should be avoided when treating an ulcer.

 In addition to stomach problems, liver problems can also cause pain in the middle of the chest.
 Although liver pain is most felt in the right abdomen, below the ribs, it is also possible for this pain to radiate to the middle of the chest.